gleanwork/glean-agent-examples/README.md

 ## Overview

-This project demonstrates two key integration patterns:
+This project demonstrates two key integration patterns using both LangChain and LangGraph frameworks:

-1. **LangChain → Glean**: Enabling LangChain agents to search and retrieve information from Glean's knowledge base.
+1. **Glean Search Retriever**: Enabling agents to search and retrieve information from Glean's knowledge base.
-2. **Glean → LangChain**: Allowing Glean users to invoke specialized LangChain agents from within the Glean interface.
+2. **Glean Chat Model**: Allowing agents to interact with Glean's chat capabilities for more conversational responses.

+## Architecture

+Each example follows a consistent architecture with two main components:

+### Server Components (`*_server.py`)

+These files contain the core agent logic and expose a FastAPI server with REST endpoints.
+They:

+- Define the agent's behavior and capabilities
+- Set up the necessary tools and models
+- Expose endpoints for interacting with the agent
+- Handle incoming requests and return responses

+### Runner Components (`*_runner.py`)

+These files provide a convenient way to test and interact with the server components.
+They:

+- Validate connectivity to required services (Glean, OpenAI, etc.)
+- Provide a command-line interface for sending queries to the agent
+- Handle error reporting and display results in a user-friendly format

+This separation makes it easy to both run the agent as a service and to test it directly from the command line.

 ## Prerequisites

 - Python 3.13+
 - [uv](https://github.com/astral-sh/uv) for Python package management
 - [Go-Task](https://taskfile.dev/) for running commands
-- [ngrok](https://ngrok.com/) for exposing your local server
 - Glean API credentials
 - OpenAI API key